msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 ### Setup Confirmation {#setup-confirmation}

-This setup confirmation section is for the chroot workflow if using PVS skip to [PVS Setup Confirmation].

 To run Autotest tests, use the `test_that` tool, which does not automatically start a `servod` process for communicating with the servo board.
 Running FAFT is easiest with `servod` and `test_that` running in separate terminals inside